 As a reminder, there are still three (3) positions available: Santa Cruz County unincorporated, and the cities of Sierra Vista and Douglas.
 Any suggestions on individuals who would be willing to serve in these positions would be greatly appreciated.

-these positions would be greatly appreciated.
 I will attempt to answer any questions you may have at the meeting.